jacksund/simmate/docs/home.md

     ```

     1. On your local computer, schedule your workflow run.
 This is as easy as replacing "run" with "run_cloud".
 This returns a "future-like" object.
     2. Calling result will wait until the job completes and grab the result!
-Note, the job won't run until you start a worker that is connected to the same database (see command below)
+Note, the job won't run until you start a worker that is connected to the same database

 === "add remote resources"
     ``` bash